 Resources (re-)used by the CRC

 Several types of data beyond traditional publications are used and created throughout the CRC.
 We are committed to publish our research data and software wherever possible under an Open Access license.
-By sharing our resources, we want to enable reproducibility and re-use by the research community.

 Filter resources: